Helmut-Ortmann/EnterpriseArchitect_hoTools/README.md

 - Add Load Scripts (if a Script is changed the user has to update the Script in hoTools before using it)
 - Script Examples for JavaScript
 - EAModel with Clipboard functions (for usage in Scripts)
-- Default Linestyle all none (delete *.xml file required, or File, Settings,..)
+- Default Line style all none (delete *.xml file required, or File, Settings,..)
-  It's possible that Activity Diagrams and Statechart have a default Linestyle You may want to change it by
+  It's possible that Activity Diagrams and Statechart have a default Line style You may want to change it by
-  File, Settings, Default Linestyle
+  File, Settings, Default Line style

+## Release 2.0.11
+- unused references deleted (no functional implication)

 ## Not yet scheduled